Saint Patrick's Breastplate: The prayer

-It isn't clear when the Latin title of Lorica was first applied to them, but the term is used in the 17th century by John Colgan.
+At what period the Latin title of Lorica was first applied to them is unclear, but the term is used in the 17th century by John Colgan.
 The allusion is probably to Ephesians 6:14, where the Apostle bids his readers stand, "having put on the breast-plate of righteousness".

 Summary

 The first five sections of the prayer or hymn begin atomruig indiu "I bind unto myself today", followed by a list of sources of strength that the prayer calls on for support.

 The text is conventionally divided into eleven sections: